Project-MONAI/MONAIStream/README.md

 - Framework to allow MONAI-style inference pipelines for streaming data.
 - Allows for MONAI chained transformations to be used on streaming data.
 - Inference models can be used natively in MONAI or deployed via [Triton Inference Server](https://github.com/triton-inference-server/server).
+- Natively provides support for _x86_ and [Clara AGX](https://developer.nvidia.com/clara-holoscan-sdk) architectures
+  - with the future aim to allow developers to deploy the same code in both architectures with no changes.

 ## Getting Started: `x86` Development Container Setup